MilanCepic/george-search-tests-bdd-final/README.md

 Automated end-to-end tests for the George AT banking platform, focused on validating the transaction search functionality using Cypress v14+ with Cucumber and Gherkin (BDD).

-The suite demonstrates:
-• Stable automation of a real banking UI
-• Session-based login to avoid repeated login steps
-• Custom Cypress commands
-• Handling infinite scroll
-• Search scenarios + edge cases
-• BDD approach with Cucumber and Gherkin feature files
-• Executable Gherkin scenarios with step definitions
+The suite demonstrates stable automation of a real banking UI using BDD approach with Cucumber and Gherkin, including session-based login, custom Cypress commands, infinite scroll handling, and comprehensive search scenarios with edge cases.

 ⸻